prassee/rust-udemy-assignments/README.md

 #### Rust code excercises given in Udemy's "Rust for Beginners" course. ####

-Udemy's Rust course flows along with the contents of Rust's __"The Book"__.
+Udemy's Rust course flows along with the contents of Rust's "__The Book__".
 I created this repo to help new rustaceans to pick up the language with real code examples.

 __Assignment - 1__